emsesp/EMS-ESP32/README.md

 - Easy first-time configuration via a web Captive Portal
 - Support for more than [120+ EMS devices](https://emsesp.org/All-Devices/) (boilers, thermostats, solar modules, mixer modules, heat pumps, gateways, switches, heat sources)

+## **Installing**

+Go to [install.emsesp.org](https://install.emsesp.org) or look at the documentation link below on the different ways to install EMS-ESP.

 ## **Documentation**

-For the complete documentation on how to install, configure and get support visit the [EMS-ESP Wiki](https://emsesp.org).
+For the complete documentation on how to install, configure and get support visit the [documentation at emsesp.org](https://emsesp.org).

 ## **Support**